 Bounding through styles and subjects, often in enthusiastic collaboration, his work traverses personal boundaries and teases out emotional soft spots.
 His visual stories are marked by a polished absurdity and usually an element of the fantastic.
-With a passion for exploration, Bob’s music video work has found him partaking in shamanic rituals, recreating Caravaggio’s studio, consulting a dominatrix, and cutting up a corpse.
+With a passion for exploration, Bob’s music video work has found him partaking in shamanic rituals, recreating Caravaggio’s studio, walking 200km across Ireland, consulting a dominatrix, and cutting up a corpse.

 In January 2015 Bob’s music video for Girl Band’s ‘Why They Hide Their Bodies Under My Garage‘ was released on Rough Trade Records and featured by a host of international blogs.
 It’s been called ‘a bizarre and gruesome odyssey‘ by Clash Music, ‘twisted, funny and disturbing‘ by Brooklyn Vegan, and ‘a knockout‘ by Noisey.
 It was described by Stereogum as ‘a fantastic video, directed with a chilling clarity‘.
 The video was included in Videostatic’s ‘Best Music Videos of February 2015′ and Stereogum’s ‘Top 5 Videos of the Week’.
 It was nominated for Best Concept at the 2015 Berlin Music Video Awards.